What Does Poison Ivy Look Like?

 Poison ivy leaves can present as smooth-edged, or wavy or jagged, and can also appear either waxy and shiny or dull.
 Additionally, they may be perceived as hairy or be completely smooth.
 Leaves will be roughly two to five inches long, with the center leaflet having a longer stalk than the side leaflets.
-Keep your eyes peeled for, but do not touch this plant, either.

 What does poison ivy look like as it changes throughout the year?

 In the springtime, the plants will blossom with very small white flowers and bright green leaves.
 Over the course of the summer months, the plant will produce greenish berries, too.
 Summer poison ivy leaves are still green, but there might be a few leaves that appear redder.
 In the fall, the leaflets will turn full-on red with some orange and yellow, too.